-If you do not wish standstill all day long, there are many activities here to keep you busy such as diving, snorkelling, whale watching etc. even you can make a half day sightseeing tour to explore some of the important attraction in Trincomalee. important places to visit in Trincomalee are;
+If you do not wish to a standstill all day long, there are many activities here to keep you busy such as diving, snorkelling, whale watching etc. even you can make a half-day sightseeing tour to explore some of the important attractions in Trincomalee. important places to visit in Trincomalee are;

-a.
-Hotwells Kinniya- hot wells are located in a remote area Kinniya, there are several natural pools with waters of varying temperatures.
+- Hotwells Kinniya- hot wells are located in a remote area in Kinniya, there are several natural pools with waters of varying temperatures

-e.
-Koneswaram Hindu temple – all these places located in the city of Trincomalee and can be explored while based in Nilaveli or Trincomalee.
+- Koneswaram Hindu temple – all these places are located in the city of Trincomalee and can be explored while based in Nilaveli or Trincomalee.